 Medical Billing Or Coding Professional

-Professions in high demand within the medical industry are medical billing and coding experts.
-In these similar but different fields, you are responsible for billing patients, entering billing codes as applicable, and working with patient health insurance companies to collect payment.
+Medical billing and coding experts are in high demand in the medical field.
+In these similar but different careers, you are responsible for billing patients, entering billing codes as applicable, and working with patient health insurance companies to collect payment.